abaikov/cnstra-swift/README.md

 ### Neurons
 Units of logic with clear DI and boundaries:

-- ID — unique `name`
+- Name — unique `name`
 - Axon — the neuron's output channels (its collaterals)
 - Dendrites — input receptors (typed reactions bound to specific collaterals)

 ### Collaterals
 Typed output channels that mint signals:

-- ID — string identifier (e.g., "user:created")
+- Type — string identifier (e.g., "user:created")
 - Payload — the data carried by the signal
 - `createSignal(payload)` → `CNSSignal<Payload>`

 ### Signals
 The data structures that flow through the system:

-- `collateralType` — string ID of the collateral that created this signal
+- `collateralType` — string type of the collateral that created this signal
 - `payload` — the typed data being transmitted

 ## 🚀 Quick Start